 We are grateful for the generosity of successive generations of parents who have contributed to maintaining our beautiful school buildings and other resources over the years, this continued investment really helps our school and we couldn't develop without it.

 The requested voluntary contributions have been kept at a comparably low rate by the Governing Body for 2018/2019.

-Some parents cannot afford this and offer less whilst others often contribute much more.
-We are grateful for all contributions.
-In September 2017, we built a new kitchen on the Grove site which has enabled us to cook food on site every day.
+Some parents cannot afford this and offer less whilst others often contribute even more.
+We are always grateful for all contributions parents are able to afford.

 All church schools are required to manage their own maintenance fund